oasis-open/openc2-jadn-software/Schemas/CycloneDX/cdx-1-4-README.md

  4) May contain duplicative types
  5) Would benefit from re-ordering content more logically
  6) Work needed on connection to SPDX license identifiers
- 7) Word needed on specification of signatures
+ 7) Work needed on specification of signatures
+ 8) Not all comments / descriptions from the JSON schema have been included in the JADN schema